alexanderlarsen/Saneject/README.md

 ## Limitations

 - No support for injecting plain C# objects (POCOs) directly into other objects due to Unity's serialization limits.
-  Injection into serializable POCOs nested inside `MonoBehaviour`s is supported.
+  Injection into serializable POCOs nested inside `MonoBehaviour` is supported.
 - Platform coverage is currently verified on Windows (Mono + IL2CPP) and Android (IL2CPP).
 Other platforms remain untested.

 ## Possible additions

 These are features that could be added if there’s interest.

 - Asset binding by interface only, `BindAsset<IMyInterface>()`.
-Useful for injecting collections of different `ScriptableObject`s that implement the same interface.
+Useful for injecting collections of different `ScriptableObject` that implement the same interface.

 ## Future explorations